Home loan approval in New Zealand

-Can first home buyers get help?
+Can first-time home buyers get help?

-First home buyers in New Zealand can take advantage of the Welcome Home Loans with 10% deposit and of the KiwiSaver deposit withdrawal and subsidy for producing the deposit.
+First time home buyers in New Zealand can take advantage of the Welcome Home Loans with 10% deposit and of the KiwiSaver deposit withdrawal and subsidy for producing the deposit.
 Additionally, there are special deals offered by individual lenders.
 It pays off to research all available options.

 What is home loan refinancing?

 The idea of mortgage refinancing is simple.
 You take out a new home loan in order to pay of the outstanding balance on the existing one.
 Home owners typically do this in order to secure a lower interest rate and/or to reduce the size of the loan payments.
 In order to qualify for refinance, you must have sufficient equity in your property and good credit history as well.
 When you go for mortgage refinancing, you have to check not only the interest rate and the size of the new payments, but the closing costs as well.
 They can be added to the principal of the new loan or eliminated at the cost of a higher interest rate.
 Either way, the cost of borrowing will be higher.

 Can you split a loan?

 This option is available from various lenders in New Zealand.
 One portion of the loan can have a fixed interest rate while the other one will have a floating rate.
 In this way, you will have certainty while being able to benefit from decreases in the floating rate.
 Additionally, you will be able to make extra payments towards the floating rate part without penalty.
 This option is highly beneficial, but you have to be prepared for assuming the risk as well.